This article may contain links from our affiliate partners. Please read how we make money!

 - Large families.
 Anyone who needs to cook vast amounts of rice can benefit from a rice cooker!
 If you have a lot of mouths to feed, you can’t go wrong with the massive capacity of a dedicated rice cooker.

 - Those who only want to cook rice.
 If you’re looking less gadgets in the kitchen, a rice cooker is perfect.
-Perhaps you already have a slow cooker and an air fryer, so the somewhat limited functionality of a rice cooker would be just fine.
+Perhaps you already have a slow cooker and an air fryer, so the somewhat limited functionality of a rice cooker would be just better than a air fryer.

 - Anyone who wants perfect rice every time.
 If you just can’t get your rice perfectly fluffy, you need a rice cooker.
-You’ll have perfect rice with no effort, you’ll wish you got one sooner!
+You’ll have perfect rice with no effort, you’ll wish you got a rice cooker sooner!

 An Instant Pot is perfect for…